mgheorghe/DASH/test/confgen2/README-confgen-enh.md

                         Config output format.
   -c {dict,list}, --content {dict,list}
-                        Emit dictionary (with inner lists), or list items only -d, --dump-params     Just dump paramters (defaults with user-defined merged in -m, --meta            Include metadata in output (only if "-c dict" used) -M "MSG", --msg "MSG"
+                        Emit dictionary (with inner lists), or list items only -d, --dump-params     Just dump parameters (defaults with user-defined merged in -m, --meta            Include metadata in output (only if "-c dict" used) -M "MSG", --msg "MSG"
                         Put MSG in metadata (only if "-m" used)